nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### Implementation of Main Mode Features

 List of decks and list of cards are stored separately in `UniqueDeckList` and `UniqueCardList`.
 Although a card belongs to a deck, it is not stored within a deck.
 Each card indicates a deck that it belongs to itself.

-A deck stores its name and a Boolean value of whether it is selected or not.
+Commands in the Main Mode that are implemented for when a deck is not selected behave similarly as the example below:

 #### addDeck Feature